History of Baltimore City

 OLD BALTIMORE IN MARYLAND

-The city of Baltimore, it must be premised, however is not the first nor the only town settlement to which the Lord proprietors name was affixed.
-In spite of the agricultural pursuits of the people of the province, their large plantations and their essentially country life, the efforts to create cities and towns was strangely persisted in by the Gen. Assembly of Maryland, and the quantity of paper towns chartered, some of which were never even laid out, and nearly all of which have vanished utterly from the face of the earth, is surprising.
+The city of Baltimore, it must be premised, however, is not the first nor the only town settlement to which the Lord proprietors name was affixed.
+In spite of the agricultural pursuits of the people of the province, their large plantations, and their essentially country life, the efforts to create cities and towns was strangely persisted in by the Gen. Assembly of Maryland, and the quantity of paper towns chartered, some of which were never even laid out, and nearly all of which have vanished utterly from the face of the earth, is surprising.
 All roads still bear their names, perhaps, but the objective point at which the roads aimed has gone utterly, leaving not a wrack behind.
 There are a dozen “JOPPA roads,” for example, in Baltimore County, but a search for JOPPA itself would be as fruitless as the guest for Atlantis or for the island of St. Brandon.
-Baltimore County was created in 1659 – at least it is known that at that date there was such a County, for land patents in the county were in that year issued to Col. Utie, who gave his name to “Spesutia Island.”
-In July, 1661, the Baltimore County court was held at the house of Capt.
+Baltimore County was created in 1659 – at least it is known that at that date there was such a County, for land patents in the county, were in that year issued to Col. Utie, who gave his name to “Spesutia Island.”
+In July 1661, the Baltimore County court was held at the house of Capt.
 Thomas Howell.
-In 1674 there was a general act passed to provide each County with a court – house, and we all know them very soon afterwards a court – house and County – seat must have been erected in Baltimore County, for in 1683 – the date of the first act relating to towns – we find authority accorded by the legislature to lay off the town on “Bush River, on the town – land near the court – house.”
+In 1674 there was a general act passed to provide each County with a courthouse, and we all know them very soon afterwards a courthouse and County – seat must have been erected in Baltimore County, for in 1683 – the date of the first act relating to towns – we find authority accorded by the legislature to lay off the town on “Bush River, on the Towson near the courthouse.”
 This town, the earliest County – seat, was on the east side of Bush River, near its mouth, and its name was Baltimore – Baltimore the first elder brother of the city we now know.
-The site of this premature capital has not been definitely ascertained, but it was somewhere within the eye – range of the traveler who crosses Bush River bridge on the Philadelphia Wilmington and Baltimore railroad.
+The site of this premature capital has not been definitely ascertained, but it was somewhere within the eye-range of the traveler who crosses Bush River bridge on the Philadelphia Wilmington and Baltimore railroad.
 As the historian of Marilyn says: “tradition still attaches the name of “old Baltimore” to a spot about a mile south of the Eastern terminal of the present railway bridge on Bush River; though its annals have perished, and new stone now marks the site of this elder sister the namesake of the present metropolis of the state.
 We can only surmise that, after a placid existence of about half a century, this ancient Baltimore dwindled and faded before the rising glories of Joppa.”

 Another Baltimore was christened but could not be made to exist.
-This town was provided for in a charter granted in 1744, setting apart a tract of 50 acres upon Indian River, and Worchester County, but the counties survey or did not lay off the locks.
+This town was provided for in a charter granted in 1744, setting apart a tract of 50 acres upon Indian River, and Worchester County, but the counties surveyor did not lay off the locks.
 The next year the town was directed to be seated on some more commodious and navigable part of the river; and, to make the story short, there is no evidence accessible to prove that this will – named town was ever seated at all.
-It was probably a stillborn infant, and in that respect much more lucky than some of the town ventures of the lands peculator’s of the period.
+It was probably a stillborn infant, and in that respect, much luckier than some of the town ventures of the lands peculator’s of the period.

 Fruit Rium.
 Nothing now remains to Mark the site even of Joppa, save one old house and a few moldering tombstones, grown up with grass and weeds, and what was once the churchyard of St. John’s Paris church.
 But towns are not made, especially on paper.
 They are born and grow, as the poets are said to do, and, like beauty, have their own excuse for being. – Few have the presence which enables one to put down his stick and say, this is the place for a city, as Alexander of Macedon did when he found that Alexandria, after demolishing Tyre.
 Most make the mistake of going to the wrong place, the wrong side of the river or bay.
 This was the case with the British capitalist who, in 1750, having money to invest, after examining the advantages of all the growing downs in the province – Annapolis, Baltimore, Chestertown, Elkridge, Oxford – put his money in town lots in Charleston, on Northeast River, as the place which promised to become the great city of the Chesapeake.